csc-training/csc-env-eff/part-2/data-io/tutorial-fastdisks.md

 # Fast disk areas in CSC's computing environment

+> ☝🏻 This tutorial requires that you have a [user account at CSC](https://docs.csc.fi/accounts/how-to-create-new-user-account/) that is a member of a project that [has access to the Puhti service](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/).
+>
 > Upon completion of this tutorial, you will be familiar with ideal disk areas
-> for I/O-intensive workloads, i.e. frequent read and write operations
+> for I/O-intensive workloads, i.e. frequent read and write operations.

 ## Perform a light-weight pre-processing of data files using fast local disk